 Aug 3 2018 – 37’8.60 N, 152’44.60 W

 So we have lost the door to our head.
 Poor Turnagain is getting pretty beat up on this trip and I can’t help but feel for Travis as he tries to manage all of us and our “intricacies”.
 I have been dreading having to use the head to do my “morning business” as we now have no door and have to announce to the entire boat whenever we need to go.
 Walking in on someone is just a permanent thing at this point.
-Wren has been a door for me a few times (thank God she makes a better door than window!), but I don’t dare ask her to plug her nose and hang out for 30 min while I negotiate my business.
+Wren has been a door for me a few times, but I don’t dare ask her to plug her nose and hang out for 30 min while I negotiate my business.
 Thankfully, someone has donated a towel and we now have a “door”.
 Geoff is lucky enough to be tall enough to look over it, which works well when Wren is asking him what he’d like on his sandwich (HAHAHAHAH … awkward!).

 The amount of garbage that we have been seeing is really disheartening.
 I was hoping that the Great Pacific garbage patch was just fake news, but I have counted at least 10 pieces of garbage a day.
 Everything from car tires, to barrels, and even waffles (!?).
 The predominant type of garbage appears to be large abandoned commercial fishing gear.
 We have seen a couple of sea turtles along the way and they did not appear to be in distress.
 It’s no wonder these poor creatures get caught up in stuff if there’s this much junk floating around.
 Makes me angry and I wonder if there is more that I can do.

 Aug 5 2018 – 40’0.29 N, 145’15.68 W